Main Content

 • "left" — Pad or truncate sequences on the left.
 The software truncates or adds padding to the start of each sequence so that the sequences end at the same time step.

-Because recurrent layers process sequence data one time step at a time, when the recurrent layer OutputMode property is "last", any padding in the final time steps can negatively influence the layer output.
-To pad or truncate sequence data on the left, set the SequencePaddingDirection argument to "left".
+Recurrent layers process sequence data one time step at a time, so when the recurrent layer OutputMode property is "last", any padding in the final time steps can negatively influence the layer output.
+To pad or truncate sequence data on the left, set the SequencePaddingDirection name-value argument to "left".

 For sequence-to-sequence neural networks (when the OutputMode property is "sequence" for each recurrent layer), any padding in the first time steps can negatively influence the predictions for the earlier time steps.
-To pad or truncate sequence data on the right, set the SequencePaddingDirection option to "right".
+To pad or truncate sequence data on the right, set the SequencePaddingDirection name-value argument to "right".

 To learn more about the effects of padding and truncating sequences, see Sequence Padding and Truncation.